Reliability Data 11 min read Updated 19 Jan 2026 at 12:57

 Proven Durability Champions: Which Mazda Models Age Best?

-These Mazda models have proven their durability with 11+ years of real-world MOT data.
-They're compared against the national average for cars of the same age:
+These Mazda models show solid long-term reliability based on 11+ years of MOT data.
+Here's how they compare to the national average for cars of the same age:

 Model Year Fuel vs Same-Age Average Tested At Pass Rate